Polishko/portfolio-draft/about.md

 engineer, working with and learning in new teams and collaborating in interesting projects.

-I recently completed the Python - Django ORM and HTML, CSS courses at SoftUni.
+I recently completed the Python - Django ORM and HTML, CSS and JavaScript Front-End courses at SoftUni.

-Currently I am learning JS Front-End.
-I'm looking forward to take the Python Web module in the program and eventually creating some interesting projects.
+I'm looking forward to take the React and the Python Web module in the program and star creating my own projects.